takatsu-kazuya/react-simple-v-scrollbar/README.md

 # react-simple-v-scrollbar

-It is a simple vertical scroll plug-in.
+It is a simple vertical scroll library.

 ## Installation and usage